m-lamonaca/programming-notes/DotNet/C#/C#.md

 [directoryinfo_docs]: https://docs.microsoft.com/en-us/dotnet/api/system.io.directoryinfo
 [filesysteminfo_docs]: https://docs.microsoft.com/en-us/dotnet/api/system.io.filesysteminfo

 Classes to hold multiple info about a file or directory.
-If some property changes usig the method `Refresh()` will update the data.
+If some property changes using the method `Refresh()` will update the data.

 ### CLR Serialization